 Oakland Slow Streets

 The City of Oakland, California, was an early adopter and leader in implementing Open Streets.
 Visit their webpage for additional inspiration.

 Navigating Main Streets as Places: A People-First Transportation Toolkit provides guidance to Main Street leaders, community advocates, local officials, transportation professionals, and everyone else in between on how to: 1) Evaluate streets and transportation through the lens of placemaking, 2) Balance the needs of mobility and other street activities, and 3) Build stronger relationships with other decision-makers and the community.

 Most county and local governments, business improvement districts and other economic development entities have provided substantial support to local businesses during the COVID-19 crisis.
 Check you county and local government websites for more information.
 Additional funding opportunities to support open streets include:

 Capital Coexist Mini Grant Program

-CDTC's Traffic Safety Ambassador Program, known as the mini-grant program, provides funding for small scale, short term demonstration projects including enhanced pedestrian crossings, bike lanes, cycle-tracks, parklets, etc. A solicitation for funding for the 2021 season is expected in December 2020.
+CDTC's Traffic Safety Ambassador Program, known as the mini-grant program, provides funding for small scale, short term demonstration projects including enhanced pedestrian crossings, bike lanes, cycle-tracks, parklets, etc. A solicitation for funding is typically offered on an annual basis, with the application deadline usually in January.
+The deadline for the 2021 season has passed.

 Open Streets in the Capital Region: Opportunities out of COVID-19 Challenges Webinar